nihaalsjain/frontendtest4/README.md

 LIVEKIT_URL=https://your-livekit-server-url
 ```

-These are required for the voice agent functionality to work with your LiveKit project.
+These are required for the voice agent functionality to work with the backend

-## Contributing

-This template is open source and we welcome contributions!
-Please open a PR or issue through GitHub, and don't forget to join us in the [LiveKit Community Slack](https://livekit.io/join-slack)!